Coolearthsky/studies2023/armbot/README.md

 # ArmBot

-This is the WPILib armbot example, cleaned up a bit, to see if it would help Sanjan with profile control.
-Also to try simulation.
+Simple arm with profile control and simulation.